Mormonism and violence: Violent expulsion from Jackson County

 This one page Plat written in June 1833 by Joseph Smith defines a comprehensive multiple city plan.

 Shortly after the formal organization of the Church of Christ in upstate New York in 1830, Mormon missionaries conducted expeditions and began establishing permanent settlements in western Missouri, particularly in Jackson County, starting in 1831.
-On July 20, 1831, Joseph Smith announced a revelation designating Independence, the county seat of Jackson, as the site of the City of Zion -- the New Jerusalem, a physical, Millennial city to be populated by later-day saints.
+On July 20, 1831, Joseph Smith announced a revelation designating Independence, the county seat of Jackson, as the site of the City of Zion -- the New Jerusalem, a physical, Millennial city to be populated by latter-day saints.
 Smith dedicated the Temple Lot in Independence as the site of the Zion Temple on August 3, 1831.
 A comprehensive plat was devised by Smith in 1833, describing the planned city as an organized grid system of blocks and streets, with blocks house lots that alternated in direction by columns of blocks between north-south streets.